minvws/nl-kat-coordination/mula/docs/architecture.md

 For a `boefje` scheduler the following events will trigger a dataflow procedure to be executed and subsequently the creation of a `boefje` task.:

-1. scan level mutation of an ooi
+1. scan level mutation of an ooi (object or object-of-interest)
 2. new and/or enabled boefje
 3. rescheduling of ooi's and associated boefjes
 4. scan job creation from octopoes